fredbi/go-experiments/go-openapi/README.md

 * Distributed for many platforms as binary releases and docker images
 * Generated code is not too bad, it is way better than anything you may get from swagger-codegen
 * Spec generation is still a popular use case, and is unique (afaik) in the golang space
-* Once well-understood it is highly customizable
+* Once well understood the tool is highly customizable
+* A lot of examples are provided
 * There are a lot of useful features like spec validation, mixin, diffing, flattening, ...
 * Model generation brings a lot of features like embedding custom types, etc
 * Code is well-covered by a lot of unit tests, there are also a lot of integration tests